hpc-carpentry/hpc-chapel/episodes/05-loops.md

 statement.

-We're ready to execute our code, but the conditions we have initially set up will not produce interesting output, because the plate has a temporarture value of `25` everywhere.
+We're ready to execute our code, but the conditions we have initially set up will not produce interesting output, because the plate has a temperature value of `25` everywhere.
 We can change the boundaries to have temperature `0` so that the middle will start cooling down.
 To do this, we should change the declaration of `temp` to: